ODZ-UJF-AV-CR/CRREAT_cars/magnetic_loop/README.md

 ![Car roof mount](doc/img/car_roof_mount.jpg)

 In every case the antenna is directly connected to a oscilloscope input.
 The oscilloscope triggers from signal amplitude and pulse width.
+There axist a [oscilloscope configuration file](https://github.com/ODZ-UJF-AV-CR/auto1/blob/main/osc/RigolSetup_slavia_utp.stp) containing the up-to-date configuration.